 Before you enter detox, it is helpful to understand the opioid withdrawal process you may experience if you quit Norco.

-Opioid withdrawal happens in two stages.
+The opioid withdrawal timeline happens in two stages.
 Stage 1 begins about 12 hours after the final dose of Norco, as the drug is fully metabolized out of the body and the brain begins to attempt balancing its neurochemistry on its own.
 The first symptoms come on at this point.

 Think you can't afford treatment?!
 Think again!Free Consultation- No insurance card necessary.